Demonology Warlock DPS Mythic+ Tips — Dragonflight 10.0.7

 - Starting a new pull without resources means a relatively long period of

-time where the damage will be low, due to
+a time when the damage will be low due to

-- While it may looks tempting, it is generally better to not implode at the
+- While it may look tempting, it is generally better not to implode at the

 end of a dungeon pack, trying to spend all the Shards on additional Wild